graphql/graphql-spec/spec/Section 2 -- Language.md

 InlineFragment : ...
 TypeCondition?
 Directives?
 SelectionSet

 Fragments can be defined inline within a selection set.
-This is done to conditionally include fields based on their runtime type.
+This is done to conditionally include fields based on parent object's runtime type.
 This feature of standard fragment inclusion was demonstrated in the `query FragmentTyping` example.
 We could accomplish the same thing using inline fragments.